10 of the Best Poems about England and the English Countryside

 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.

 Enjoyed this pick of the finest poems about the English countryside?
-Continue to explore the English landscape with our pick of the best London poems.
+Continue to explore the English landscape with our pick of the best London poems and check out our pick of the greatest bird poems and this fine posy of poems about flowers.

 Posted on November 16, 2016, in Literature and tagged Best Poems about England, Books, Classics, English Countryside, English Literature, Landscape, Literature, Poetry, Recommendations.
 Bookmark the permalink.
 11 Comments.